TatsuUkraine/flutter_reactive_validator/README.md

 callback.

 Second one - will use error message from the builder as it is.
-So ensure that error message is returned otherwise `ValidationConnector` will think that validation is valid
+So ensure that error message is returned, otherwise `ValidationConnector` will think that validation is valid